darrenfishell/darrenfishell.github.io/_posts/2018-02-27-how-will-maine-pick-areas-for-new-tax-benefits.md

 Maine officials will pick 31 of roughly 123 low-income areas of the state for new tax incentives that aim to help distressed areas.
 The question is, how will they go about doing that?

-I've put together a map (below) to get that conversation started.
+I've put together a map (below) to explore the topic.
 But first, a little background.

 The Opportunity Zone program is part of last year's Republican-led federal tax overhaul.
 Maine's Department of Economic and Community Development said this week that they're trying to figure out how to pick the communities that will qualify.